TingChiehLin/Travel-App/readme.md

 This is final Front-End Developer Capstone Project.
 A pretty city view and schedule plan app.

+## Feature

+- You are able to check your record on the "See your Trip" Navigation Bar
+- Enjoy Beautiful Website with responsive design
+- Show how many days left before your schedule

 ## Getting Started

 Step 1.
 Download or Clone the project: